yaos/LimeFlightTakeHomeChallenge/README.md

 ## Submission criterias
 Expected submission date: 29th of November.

 You have one and a half weeks time to complete it.
-You need to create a new GitHub repository with your solution with this naming schema `LimeFlightTakeHomeChallenge-{your-name}` and send it via mail to mdiggelmann@limeflight.com.
+You need to create a new GitHub repository with your solution with this naming schema `LimeFlightTakeHomeChallenge-{your-name}` and send a link to it via mail to mdiggelmann@limeflight.com.
 ## Prerequisites

 You need to have Docker Desktop installed in order to run Docker.